soundpress/nyccharter_merged_test/docs/d01/c10/index.rst

 If the tenant's annualized base rent for such period is over one hundred eighty-nine thousand nine hundred ninety-nine dollars, no credit shall be allowed under this paragraph.
-For purposes of this paragraph, `base rent' shall be calculated without regard to any reduction in base rent allowed by paragraph two of subdivision h of section 11-704 of this chapter.
+For purposes of this paragraph, 'base rent' shall be calculated without regard to any reduction in base rent allowed by paragraph two of subdivision h of section 11-704 of this chapter.

    (6) For each tax year beginning on or after June first, two thousand one, a credit shall be allowed against the tax imposed by this chapter as follows: a tenant whose base rent is at least two hundred and fifty thousand dollars but not more than three hundred thousand dollars shall be allowed a credit in an amount determined by multiplying three and nine-tenths percent of base rent by a fraction the numerator of which is three hundred thousand dollars minus the amount of base rent and the denominator of which is fifty thousand dollars.
 If the tenant's base rent is over three hundred thousand dollars, no credit shall be allowed under this paragraph.
-For purposes of this paragraph, `base rent' shall be calculated without regard to any reduction in base rent allowed by paragraph two of subdivision h of section 11-704 of this chapter.
+For purposes of this paragraph, 'base rent' shall be calculated without regard to any reduction in base rent allowed by paragraph two of subdivision h of section 11-704 of this chapter.

 (b) (1)    Where the base rent of a tenant is for a period of less than one year, such base rent shall, for purposes of this section, be determined as if it had been on an equivalent basis for the entire year.
 The credits allowed under this section shall be deducted prior to the deduction of any credit allowable under section 11-704.1 of this chapter.